datopian/playbook/onboarding/first-steps/README.md

 ## Install Hypothesis

-Install the Hypothesis web annotation tool so can use it to annotate this playbook with questions, comments and corrections.
+Install the Hypothesis web annotation tool so you can use it to annotate this playbook with questions, comments and corrections.

 https://web.hypothes.is/start/